 All students are assisted with career placement prior to graduation from Methodist College.
 In addition, recruitment fairs attended by area hospitals and healthcare institutions provide the students with a variety of job opportunities.
-Services include mock interviews, resume review, cover letter preparation, dress for success coaching, and a listing of open positions for graduating students and full and part-time positions current students may qualify for.
-Students may contact the Dean of Students for assistance with career placement.
-The Student Counselor also provides support to students with resume development.
+Services include mock interviews, resume development and review, cover letter preparation, dress for success coaching, and a listing of open positions for graduating students and full and part-time positions current students may qualify for.
+Students may contact the OASIS for assistance with career placement.